-A search of the Stirling Council Planning Portal (Stirling Council Planning Portal) identified no approved planning applications within 300m of the scheme in the last 6 months.
+A search of the Highland Council Planning Portal (Highland Council Planning Portal) identified one approved planning application within 300m of the scheme in the last 6 months.
+It is for the erection of replacement ancillary storage shed located 270m north of the scheme extent.
+Due to the nature of the proposed works, no cumulative effects are anticipated with any other developments in the vicinity.

-A search of the Scottish Roads Works Commissioner website (Map Search) has identified that no other roadworks are currently ongoing, or noted as being planned, on the trunk road at the same time as this scheme.
+A search of the Scottish Roads Works Commissioner website (Scottish Road Works) has identified that no other roadworks are currently ongoing, or noted as being planned, on the trunk road at the same time as this scheme.
 Due to the nature of the proposed works, no cumulative effects are anticipated with any other developments in the vicinity.